josephong610/week7assignment/README.md

 | 101         | Jordan Lee    |
 | 109         | Quinn Davis   |
 | 112         | Skyler Adams  |

+It seems only three students are enrolled in only database or data engineering, but not both.
 ---

 ### 10. Replace Missing Grades Using COALESCE